charneykaye/electron-java-demo/README.md

-# How to use node-java to include custom Java JAR in Electron app?
+See: [How to use node-java to include custom Java JAR in Electron app?](https://stackoverflow.com/questions/76989630/how-to-use-node-java-to-include-custom-java-jar-in-electron-app) on Stack Overflow.

 I want to build an Electron app that bundles a custom JAR (made in a Gradle project in a sub-folder of the project).
 The Electron app would use [`node-java`](https://github.com/joeferner/node-java) to call our custom API from TypeScript.